-The First Nations Incidence Studies, tied to the Canadian Incidence Study of Reported Child Abuse and Neglect, is to be launched in 2019.
-The team, as of February 2018, is seeking a mix of federal and provincial funding agreements, to finance the study.
+The First Nations Incidence Study, tied to the Canadian Incidence Study of Reported Child Abuse and Neglect, was to do data collection in 2019.

 Meanwhile, the Canadian Child Welfare Research Portal provides up-to-date research on Canada’s Aboriginal child welfare programs and policies, and includes research borne out of the different provinces and territories.
 But this portal is made up of a consortium of academic researchers and child welfare service providers, through the McGill Centre for Research on Children and Families.
 It is not a federal or provincial agency.

-Regarding providing adequate resources, in the February 2018 federal budget, the government committed to invest $1.4 billion, spread out over six years, for First Nations Child and Family Services.
+Regarding providing adequate resources, in the February 2018 federal budget, the government committed to invest $1.4 billion, spread out over six years starting with the 2017-2018 fiscal year, for First Nations Child and Family Services.